olitrussle/blog/_posts/2017-04-19-trussle-stories-the-teacher.md

 layout: post
 title: 'Trussle Stories: The Teacher'
 excerpt: >-
-  In this story, we hear from Jeni, a first time buyer nervous about getting a mortgage with no previous experience.
+  In this story, we hear from Jeni, a first time buyer, who was nervous about getting a mortgage.
+Luckily, Trussle was there to help.
 thumbnail_filename: Jeni trussle square.jpg
 author: Lydia Bower
 date: '2017-04-19T00:00:00.000Z'